 If on, this controller will operate before all other non-preference controllers (useful for start-up scripts).

-When unchecked the controller is deactivated, no pulses will be sent to the connect actuators.
+When unchecked the controller is deactivated, no pulses will be sent to the connected actuators.
+Very useful to check different logics without unlink or delete the controller.

 Deletes the controller.